johnmcfarlane/papers/c++/error-handling.md

 It is also important to note that providing timely corrective feedback to the _user_ is an effective way to help them learn their craft with less supervision.

+### What About Contract Author?

+Authors are often also providers, sometimes users and occasionally neither.
+The quality of their contracts affects the chances of avoid violations.
+Beyond this, they are mentioned very little.

 ## What Contracts Are There?